Reginald Gray (artist): Last years

 From 1993, Gray taught painting at the Irish College in Paris.
 In 1996, Gray directed and designed the setting for Letters from Ireland by Belgian playwright Philippe Alkemade, opening at the Wexford Festival and touring Ireland.
 In this later period he had many one-man exhibitions in Paris galleries such as Galerie Marie de Holmsky, Galerie de la Grande Chaumière, the Galerie Atelier Visconti, and the Salon de Montparnasse, also exhibiting with the American artist Gregory Masurovsky.
 UNESCO Paris mounted a large retrospective of Gray's works in 1994.
 Gray's works since that point include a portraits of poet Ted Hughes (at the Bankfield Museum, Halifax), Russian composer Alfred Schnittke, (The Royal College of Music and the Russian Academy of Music, London), and Harold Pinter (1998) not long before Pinter's death.

 In 1995, Gray's 1960 portrait of Francis Bacon was hung in the National Portrait Gallery, London. in 2006, Gray's portrait "The White Blouse" won the Sandro Botticelli Prize in Florence, Italy.

 Death

 Gray died on 29 March 2013 in Paris from stomach cancer, aged 82.
-His children, Eleonore, Deirdre and Terence, and his partner Doina survive him.